 At SLV.Global we’re really keen to let you know where your money goes and why our placement fees are a necessary part of you having an enjoyable, safe experience.

-As much as we value affordability, it can’t be at the expense of volunteers’ comfort or safety, so it’s a balance.
-When we first began, nearly seven years ago, support was primarily provided by local NYSC (National Youth Services Council) volunteers who helped SLV.Global volunteers to projects and provided limited support in the community.
+As much as we value affordability, it can’t be at the expense of volunteer comfort or safety, so it’s a balance.
+When we first began, in 2010, support was primarily provided by local NYSC (National Youth Services Council) volunteers, who helped SLV.Global volunteers to projects and provided occasional support in the community.
 However, feedback throughout the years has dictated that this is not enough and we totally agree.
-More support and a more standardised experience is necessary to ensure that not only volunteers are happy, but that we are having the right impact on the local community.
+We now provide 24-hour support for the health and safety of our teams.
+This increased support also ensures that we provide a more standardised experience for participants and that we are having a lasting, positive impact on the local community.

-As an organisation we feel it's ethical and right all of our in-country team be fairly compensated for all that they do.
-Employment opportunities in Sri Lanka are limited for students and recent graduates, so to ask them to volunteer we felt was wrong and exploitative.
-They work extremely hard from sun up to sun down often doing things that are often never seen by the volunteer team, but all their clandestine efforts contribute massively to a smoothly running placement.
+As an organisation we feel it's ethical and right that all of our in-country team be fairly compensated for what they do.
+Our local team work extremely hard from sun up to sun down, often doing things that are never seen by the volunteer team, but all their clandestine efforts contribute massively to a smoothly running placement.

-The below is an approximation of the breakdown of how volunteer’s placement fees are spent.
-For each month it varies, depending on the amount of volunteers there are in country.
-For example, during the low times (December) the overheads in Sri Lanka are not met, however this is balanced out by money saved over the summer period.
+The below is an approximation of the breakdown of how placement fees are allocated.
+Each month expenditure varies, depending on the amount of volunteers there are in country.
+For example, in December, when volunteer numbers are lowest, the overheads in Sri Lanka are not met.
+However this is balanced out by money saved and carried over from the busier summer period.

-In-Country Support & Training: Our Sri Lankan team, who are always there to offer support and continue to cultivate the relationships we have with our projects and partners, is comprised of many individuals.
+Our Sri Lankan team are always there to offer support and continue to cultivate the relationships we have with our projects and partners.
+Currently this team is 40 strong and growing.
 From our co-founders Yasintha and Mr. Neil to all of our assistant managers, project supervisors and coordinators who help you transition smoothly into Sri Lankan life.

 Our Sri Lankan team organise all the training you receive and the safe transport to and from projects in addition to liaising with homestays, overseeing the Jungle Weekend, helping ill volunteers on placement when they are in hospital and everything else behind the scenes that helps make SLV.Global run so well.

-In addition to all of our team members there is also our Operations Manager who is on call 24/7, runs orientation, employs logistics, manages risk assessments and trains the Sri Lankan team, as well as ensuring volunteers have the most standardised experience possible.
+In addition to all of our local team members, there is also our Operations Manager who is on call 24/7, runs the training days, employs logistics, manages risk assessments and health and safety and trains the Sri Lankan team, as well as ensuring volunteers have the most standardised experience possible.
 As our projects run in five very different areas in the Colombo District, some more than three hours away from each other, it's imperative that we have adequate numbers of staff in each area.

 As you know, your first week is dedicated to training.
-The costs you contribute towards go to covering all expenses of transport, the spaces we use and compensating our local expert facilitators.
+The costs you contribute towards go to covering all expenses of transporting you to workshops, the spaces we use and financially compensating our local expert facilitators.

-Homestay and Living Costs: In addition to the team of professionals who work with us in Sri Lanka, we also have a number of homestay families that house volunteers and enrich an already culturally diverse experience.
-Again, contributing to the local economy is important to us, but we’d much rather pay a local family to host our volunteers than to pay a hotel chain where the experience would be very different.
+In addition to the team of professionals who work with us in Sri Lanka, we also have a number of homestay families that house volunteers and enrich an already culturally diverse experience.
+Again, contributing to the local economy is important to us, but we’d much rather pay a local family to host our volunteers than to pay a hotel chain where the experience would not be nearly as enjoyable.

 Living local is an important part of the SLV.Global experience.
-And although we decided to go for an authentic experience and forego the hot water and air con, we are still living in these people’s homes and there are costs involved in running any household, let alone one with fifteen to twenty international volunteers living in it.
+And although we decided to go for an authentic experience and forego the hot water and air-con, we are still living in these people’s homes and there are costs involved in running any household, let alone one with fifteen international volunteers living in it.
 It is our aim to support our homestays as best we can so volunteers have the most comfortable living experience possible.

 We estimate that the whole visa process monopolises at least 30% of the time of three of our full time team members.
 Between collecting and organising the data to submitting it and taking the documents back and forth to Sri Lankan immigration, it is a monumental process that there really is no way of simplifying.
 Believe us, we’ve tried.

-Every penny we spend is for the betterment of the organisation and volunteers’ experience.
-We hope you understand that your safety and experience is our number one priority, next to the benefit to the local community.
+Every penny we spend is for the betterment of the organisation and volunteer experience.
+We hope you understand that your safety and experience, along with the benefit to the local community, is our number one priority.
 If you have further questions please don't hesitate to ask by calling the UK Head Office on +442070961718 or toll free for America and Canada on 18005324168 or email email@example.com.